Disk space recommendations

 FIXEdge constantly generates big volumes of the logs.
 Long-term work could exhaust all disk space which would result in unstable application operation.

 Under article 25 of MiFIR and RTS 24 MiFID II, operators of trading venues will be required to collect and maintain for at least five years the relevant data relating to all orders in financial instruments which are advertised through their systems.
-Within the five year period, competent authorities may request these records of orders and transactions maintained by investment firms and trading venues.
+Within the five-year period, competent authorities may request these records of orders and transactions maintained by investment firms and trading venues.

 For smart usage of disk space on fast storage, old data could be moved to a different place, e.g. to a network drive.
-FIXEdge configuration parameters allow configure proper archiving and rotation strategy (see How to configure logging and logs rotation in FIXEdge for more information).
+FIXEdge configuration parameters allow configuring proper archiving and rotation strategy (see How to configure logging and logs rotation in FIXEdge for more information).

 - FIXEdge binaries and configuration (~1 GB)

 - FIX session logs with FIX messages

 Depends on the maximum expected number of messages per day multiplied by the average size of messages.

 - Application logs (tens - hundreds of MB per day):

 - Reserve extra space for core files (a few GB)